adorsys/xs2a/doc/architecture/README.md

 Includes ASPSP-specific implementation of SPI-API interface to communicate processing orders to ASPSP systems.

 Technically utilizes connections to ASPSP systems, as well as to ASPSP Profile and Consent Management System.

-#### Identity provider (IDP)
-A keycloak based implementation of OAuth2/OpenID Server that may be used as a ready solution to provide authentication to the other components.
-Depending on the SCA aproach choosen by the ASPSP configuration is used to authorize all connections between services or only access to the data in the mock-implementation.

 #### ASPSP-Profile
 ASPSP-Profile serves a configuration of XS2A features and options supported by the actual ASPSP to other components.